MaksimDzhangirov/backendBankExample/docs/part53-eng.md

 since this method will be called by the handler whenever it wants to set the response body.

-This time, we will save the input `body` argument to the recorder's `Body` field.
+This time, we will save the input `body` argument to the `ResponseRecorder` `Body` field.
 And finally call the original `ResponseWriter.Write(body)` method, and return its output result.